Frequently Asked Questions

 • We have had a Phase 1 Contaminated Land Survey done by Ecologica, generously donated by RJS Limited.
 This shows that while there were industrial sites close to the land in the relatively recent past none of them were actually on the land, it has been agricultural land for as far back as records go.
 Therefore, the chances of contamination are remote.
 Furthermore, if there is any contamination because of the drainage patterns on the land, it is unlikely to cause any problems.

 • The asking price was originally £250,000.
-The price we have offered and had accepted, subject to fund-raising, was informed by a formal Red Data Book valuation and is much less than the initial asking price.
+The price we have offered and had accepted, was informed by a formal Red Data Book valuation and is less than the initial asking price.
 Areas of land on the edge of thriving communities like Wotton do tend to go for high prices.
-That a private individual is also trying to buy the land, in their case for a large new private home, illustrates why such land can be costly.
+That a private individual also tried to buy the land, in their case for a large new private home, illustrates why such land can be costly.